-- 14.4.2.
-For all other clauses of the Code, possible sanctions that may be imposed on a member found to be in breach of the Code of Conduct are one or more of the following: - (a) a requirement for the member to remedy the breach; - (b) a formal reprimand; - (c) an appropriate fine on the member, to be collected by WASPA; - (d) suspension of the member from WASPA for a defined period; - (e) expulsion of the member from WASPA; - (f) a requirement for the member to disclose the identity of any information provider found to be acting in breach of this Code of Conduct; - (g) a requirement for the member to suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct; - (h) a requirement to withhold a specified amount or portion of money payable by the member to the information provider.
+14.4.2.
+For all other clauses of the Code, possible sanctions that may be imposed on a member found to be in breach of the Code of Conduct are one or more of the following:

+(a) a requirement for the member to remedy the breach (including ordering a refund);

+(b) a formal reprimand;

+(c) an appropriate fine on the member, to be collected by WASPA;

+(d) suspension of the member from WASPA for a defined period;

+(e) expulsion of the member from WASPA;

+(f) a requirement for the member to disclose the identity of any information provider found to be acting in breach of this Code of Conduct;

+(g) a requirement for the member to suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct;

+(h) a requirement to withhold a specified amount or portion of money payable by the member to the information provider.

+This clause was introduced as 13.4.1 in version 3.2.